simontonsoftware/s-js-utils/README.md

 ## Simonton Software Typescript Utils

-S-js-utils is one library in a suite that is available from Simonton Software.
+`s-js-utils` is one library in a suite that is available from Simonton Software.
 Each one builds on the last, organized by their dependencies:

 1. [`micro-dash`](https://github.com/simontonsoftware/micro-dash): A much smaller Lodash
 1. **`s-js-utils`: Miscellaneous utilities written in TypeScript**